Sweden in the Eurovision Song Contest 2025: At Eurovision

-The Eurovision Song Contest will take place at St. Jakobshalle in Basel, Switzerland, and will consist of two semi-finals to be held on the respective dates of 13 and 15 May, and the final on 17 May 2025.
+The Eurovision Song Contest took place at St. Jakobshalle in Basel, Switzerland, and consisted of two semi-finals on the respective dates of 13 and 15 May, and the final on 17 May 2025.
 During the allocation draw held on 28 January 2025, Sweden was drawn to compete in the first semi-final, performing in the first half of the show.

 Sweden qualified for the final, finishing in fourth place in the semi-final with 118 points.
 During the final, Sweden performed in 23th position following Denmark and preceding France.

-In the end, Sweden finished in fourth place with 321 points, finishing sixth in the jury voting with 126 points and in third place with the televoting with 195 points.
+Sweden finished in fourth place with 321 points, finishing sixth in the jury voting with 126 points and in third place with the televoting with 195 points.